Fiona-1981/naughty-correct/README.md

 So I thought I'd write a mini program that irritates the user, just to see if I can get inside the mind of autocorrect.

+For the avoidance of doubt, please note well that the next sentence I type is in jest.

+Maybe I could deploy this as WhatsApp malware!